 The Board recognizes the value of having a Board comprised of individuals who have varied experience and can bring different perspectives to Board discussions and activities.
 For this reason, when considering nominees for Board seats, the Governance Committee considers the diversity of nominees or candidates for election to the Board.
-Included in the criteria the Governance Committee considers for board is to identify candidates who have the capacity to provide additional strength and diversity of view to the Board and its activities.
+Included in the criteria the Governance Committee considers in evaluating candidates for the Board is to identify candidates who have the capacity to provide additional strength and diversity of view to the Board and its activities.